Term Expires: 12/31/21

-Councilmember Sweet began her first term on the Kirkland City Council in January 2010.
+Mayor Sweet began her first term on the Kirkland City Council in January 2010.
 She served as Deputy Mayor from 2010-2011, and 2014-2015.
+The Kirkland City Council selected Councilmember Penny Sweet to serve as Mayor for the remainder of 2019 at their January 2 meeting.
 She has lived in Kirkland since 1985 and served as the Chair of the Market Neighborhood Association from 2007–2009.

-Current City Council committee assignments: Planning, Housing, and Economic Development Committee and Chair of Public Safety Committee.
+Current City Council committee assignments: Finance and Administration, and Chair of the Public Safety Committee.

 Regional representation: King County Economic Development Council Board Member, Cascade Water Alliance Board Member, Sound Cities Association (SCA) Emergency Management Advisory Committee (EMAC), SCA Regional Water Quality Committee member (RWQC), Chair of Metropolitan Solid Waste Management Advisory Committee (MSWMAC), King County EMS Advisory Task Force, Association of Washington Cities (AWC) Nominating Committee.